 Tree of Life

-The Tree of Life stained glass mosaic was inspired by our trip to Israel in Feb/March 2014.
-While there, Larry and I went to Tzfat which is located on the top of one of israel's mountains.
+This version of our Tree of Life stained glass mosaic was inspired by our trip to Israel in Feb/March 2014.
+While there, Larry and I went to Tzfat which is located on the top of one of Israel's mountains.
 To get there, we drove on a twisty, windy road arriving hungry and ready to get out of the car but the gps seemed to be taking us in circles.

 Finally we stopped and saw a man who was with and his young son and we asked if they knew the location of our bed and breakfast.
 He said, "Yes, but said it is a little hard to find" and he offered to take us there.
 We walked up and down steps, around corners and through alleys.